apache/tapestry-5/54_RELEASE_NOTES.md

 checks as for session-persistent objects (the OptimizedSessionPersistedObject interface and so forth).
 Previously, Tapestry would load a mutable object into a field, but a change to the internal state of that mutable field would not always be preserved in the serialized object data attached to links.

+## ContentType

+The ContentType objects, used to represent a content types such as "text/html" in a structured manner, has been revised significantly in 5.4; it is now an immutable data type.
+In addition, a few scattered interfaces that used a String content type have been changed to use the ContentType class instead.